Continuum Finance Reaches Self Reported Market Capitalization of $122.75 Million (CTN)

 Continuum Finance Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Continuum Finance directly using U.S. dollars.
-Investors seeking to acquire Continuum Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Continuum Finance using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Continuum Finance directly using U.S. dollars.
+Investors seeking to trade Continuum Finance should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Continuum Finance using one of the exchanges listed above.

 Receive News & Updates for Continuum Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Continuum Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.